TomAugspurger/TomAugspurger.github.io/content/posts/dask-geopandas-partitions.md

     return full_country
 ```

+Note that there's an [open issue][issue] on Dask to do this kind of thing by default.

 Overall, we brought the metadata read time down the 30 seconds (which would be
 faster with more workers).
 Still not great, but an improvement.
 At some point
 we'll need to embrace a broader solution to this metadata access issue using